Tom Springfield: Career

 After the Springfields broke up in 1963 when Dusty began her solo career, Springfield became a record producer and songwriter for the Australian folk-pop group the Seekers.
 He wrote many of their major hits including their first UK number one, "I'll Never Find Another You", followed by "A World of Our Own", and the million-selling "The Carnival Is Over", the melody of which Springfield adapted from the Russian song "Stenka Razin", though he wrote entirely new lyrics.
 Other hits included "Walk With Me", and "Georgy Girl", co-written with Jim Dale, who supplied the lyrics.
 This was the Seekers' most successful release in the US, reaching number two on the Billboard Hot 100 and number one on the Cashbox charts; it was nominated for an Academy Award for Best Original Song of 1966, and for the equivalent Golden Globe Award the same year.
 Springfield and Diane Lampert co-wrote "The Olive Tree", recorded in 1967 as a solo single by The Seekers lead singer, Judith Durham whilst still performing with the group.

 Apart from his work with the Seekers, he also co-wrote (with Clive Westlake) Frank Ifield's 1964 hit "Summer Is Over", and his sister Dusty's 1964 UK Top Ten hit "Losing You".
-Other hit compositions include "Adios Amour (Goodbye My Love)", which was recorded by José Feliciano and the Casuals; "Promises", co-written with Norman Newell and a UK hit for Ken Dodd; and "Just Loving You", which became a 1967 top ten hit for Anita Harris.
+Other hit compositions include "Adios Amour (Goodbye My Love)" (co-written with Norman Newell), which was recorded by José Feliciano and the Casuals; "Promises", also co-written with Norman Newell and a UK hit for Ken Dodd; and "Just Loving You", which became a 1967 top ten hit for Anita Harris.